 So then these angels had evidently abandoned their original dwelling place in heaven, and most likely, they had also abandoned their original purpose, that of ministering to Christians.

-Now the bible doesn’t give us any information about where these angels choose to try to live and dwell, and the bible doesn’t tell us exactly what these angels tried to do, but the point is, it didn’t work!
+Now the bible doesn’t give us any information about where these angels were attempting to dwell, but the point is.. it didn’t work!
 How are you going to oppose God, and expect to succeed?
-You simply cannot oppose God, without suffering the consequences.
+You simply cannot.
 That’s what this verse is telling us.

 What were the consequences of the actions of these angels?
-Jude says; “He (God) hath kept (them) in everlasting bonds under darkness, unto the judgment of the great day.”
+Jude says, that God has kept them, in everlasting bonds under darkness, unto the judgment of the great day.”

-Now, I think we’re ready for verse 7.
-“Even as Sodom and Gomorrah, and the cities about them, having in like manner with these, given themselves over to fornication, (the word fornication simply means sexual immorality of any sort) and gone after strange flesh, are set as an example, suffering the punishment of eternal fire.”
+And verse 7 says; “Even as Sodom and Gomorrah, and the cities about them, having in like manner with these, (in like manner as the angels who sinned) given themselves over to fornication, (the word fornication means sexual immorality of any sort) and gone after strange flesh, are set as an example, suffering the punishment of eternal fire.”